Centralized vs. Local Noise Reduction in Call Centers

-- centralized noise reduction, noise cancellation in contact center
+- contact center

 In this post we will discuss the difference between a centralized vs. a stand-alone solution to perform noise reduction in call centers.
 The need to cancel the noise in contact center is obvious as this noise has a direct impact on customer experience, accuracy of voice analytics, security and overall performance of the call center.
 You are invited to read the post detailing the connection between the noise and ROI in call centers.